+Whatever post-covid trend you incorporate into your plan, discuss it with the relevant stakesholders.
 Some changes may not resonate well with your employees, suppliers, or government agencies.
-It is thus critical to get directors’ and officers’ insurance coverage in addition to hiring good lawyers.
 A good plan should define your goals in a simple, flexible, clear, and comprehensive manner.
-Show how you will execute the program in an economical but efficient way.
+Show them how you will execute the program in an economical but efficient way.

 It is now clear that overreliance on brick-and-mortar business will be a thing of the past.
 Organizations must now fully embrace digital marketing and e-commerce to make sales continually.

 More than ever before, consumers are now adopting online shopping methods to mitigate the spread of the virus.
 The fear of compromised personal data online is quickly fading away.
 Consumers have enhanced trust and confidence in data privacy measures in online shopping.

 According to Digital Commerce, the U.S. had a 44% surge in e-commerce in 2020 compared to the previous year.
 Americans spent $861.12 billion in 2020 compared to $586.92 billion in 2019.